patric-boehner/Blank-Genesis-Child-Theme/README.md

 1. Upload the child theme theme folder via FTP to your wp-content/themes/ directory.
 (The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
 2. Go to your WordPress dashboard and select Appearance.
 3. Activate the child theme.
-4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

 ## License